garrandall/popular-music-data/tracks/baby-ashanti.md

 It's to you, boy, without a doubt (You're the one)
-Who keeps me sane and I can't complain (Can't complain) You're like a drug, you relieve my pain (May seem strange) You're like the blood flowing through my veins (Ooh) Keeps me alive and feeding my brain (Ooh)
+Who keeps me sane and I can't complain (Can't complain) You're like a drug, you relieve my pain (May seem strange) You're like the blood flowing through my veins (Oh) Keeps me alive and feeding my brain (Oh)
 Now this is how another human life ('Nother life) Could have the power to take over mine
 'Cause you're my...